bagisto/bagisto-docs/create_theme.md

 Coming on how to create a custom theme for Bagisto.
 It’s super easy!!!.
 With just a few lines of configuration code.
 Similarly following the traditional way of creating view files in Laravel would be enough.

-### Steps to create theme
+### Steps to create a theme

-Please follow steps mentioned below that how to create a custom theme in Bagisto.
+Please follow the steps mentioned below that how to create a custom theme in Bagisto.

 - Go to your project’s root directory and check for `config` folder.
 Inside it, you will find a file called `themes.php`: